In this section:

 Familiar chain bookstores also sell online

-The biggest book chain in the US is Barnes & Noble.
+Barnes & Noble is the biggest book chain in the US.
 They sell print books in store and online.
 They also sell ebooks or nook books for their Nook ereader and tablet.

 Printed books are rarely pirated.
 Piracy of ebooks is more common.
 Along with most publishers, we do not build digital rights management (DRM) into our ebooks because it would restrict their readability and distribution.
 Third party stores (e.g. Amazon, Apple, Barnes and Noble) add a layer of DRM that locks the book to a specific user account and device.
 If you do come across an instance of your manuscript being offered as a free download and you can find a contact email address on the offending site, post this and the URL link to your book on the Help forum in Sales & Distribution/ Sales Online.
 We will issue a take-down notice to their service provider.
 Word Press and Youtube are on our side and will take down any offending URL.